Jomo Kenyatta: Presidency of the Kenya African Union: 1946–1952

 After British victory in World War II, Kenyatta received a request to return to Kenya in September 1946, sailing back that month.
 He decided not to bring Edna—who was pregnant with a second child—with him, aware that if they joined him in Kenya their lives would be made very difficult by the colony's racial laws.
 On his arrival in Mombasa, Kenyatta was greeted by his first wife, Grace Wahu and their children.
 He built a bungalow at Gatundu, near to where he was born, and began farming his 32-acre estate.
 Kenyatta met with the new Governor of Kenya, Philip Euen Mitchell, and in March 1947 accepted a post on an African Land Settlement Board, holding the post for two years.
 He also met with Mbiyu Koinange to discuss the future of the Koinange Independent Teachers' College in Githungui, Koinange appointing Kenyatta as its Vice-Principal.
 In May 1947, Koinange moved to England, leaving Kenyatta to take full control of the college.
 Under Kenyatta's leadership, additional funds were raised for the construction of school buildings and the number of boys in attendance rose from 250 to 900.
 It was also beset with problems, including a decline in standards and teachers' strikes over non-payment of wages.
 Gradually, the number of enrolled pupils fell.
 Kenyatta built a friendship with Koinange's father, a Senior Chief, who gave Kenyatta one of his daughters to take as his third wife.

-She bore him another child, but later died in childbirth.
+They had another child, but she died in childbirth.
 In 1951, he married his fourth wife, Ngina, who was one of the few female students at his college; she then gave birth to a daughter.

 In August 1944, the Kenya African Union (KAU) had been founded; at that time it was the only active political outlet for indigenous Africans in the colony.
 At its June 1947 annual general meeting, KAU's President James Gichuru stepped down and Kenyatta was elected as his replacement.
 Kenyatta began to draw large crowds wherever he travelled in Kikuyuland, and Kikuyu press began describing him as the "Saviour", "Great Elder", and "Hero of Our Race".
 He was nevertheless aware that to achieve independence, KAU needed the support of other indigenous tribes and ethnic groups.
 This was made difficult by the fact that many Maasai and Luo—tribes traditionally hostile to the Kikuyu—regarded him as an advocate of Kikuyu dominance.
 He insisted on intertribal representation on the KAU executive and ensured that party business was conducted in Swahili, the lingua franca of indigenous Kenyans.